yce6db/spsatuva.github.io/_pages/resources/courses.md

          data-parent="#wrapper-3170">

 <p>
-Intermidate lab 1 and 2 are the same course just offered during different semesters.
-These courses are desgimned to teach studens on how to run more complicated and modern expierments that are bases on quanutm mechanics, solid state physics, and optics.
-Students will also learn on how to write exentesive and thorugh lab reports that require reading peer revieed literature.
-Students will be paired up in partersn and will choose 5 experinents to do that take about 2.5 weeks each.
+Intermediate lab 1 and 2 are the same course, just offered during different semesters.
+These courses are designed to teach students on how to run more complicated and modern experiments that are based on quantum mechanics, solid state physics, and optics.
+Students will also learn on how to write extensive and thorough lab reports that require reading peer reviwed literature.
+Students will be paired up in partners and will choose 5 experiments to do that take about 2.5 weeks each.
 You will write a lab report for 4 of them and will then present the last one for a presentation grade.
 <br>
 <br>
 Like most labs, you can expect a lot of work outside of class.
 <br>
 <br>
-Prerequisite: PHYS 2640 or PHYS 2419.
-PHYS 3170 is an independent course, and not a prerequisite
+Prerequisite: Elementary Lab 2 (PHYS 2640) or General Physics II Workshop (PHYS 2419).
+Intermidate Lab 1 (PHYS 3170) is an independent course, and not a prerequisite for PHYS 3180
 </p>
 </div>
 </div>